projectatomic/atomic-site/source/blog/2017-07-18-running-kubernetes-on-fedora-atomic-26.html.md

 ---
-title: Running Kubernetes on Fedora Atomic Host 26
+title: Running Kubernetes on Fedora Atomic Host
 author: jbrooks
 date: 2017-07-18 23:12:57 UTC
-tags: kubernetes, ansible, kubeadm
+tags: kubernetes, ansible, kubeadm, fedora
 comments: true
 published: true
 ---

-Fedora Atomic Host 26 relies on Kubernetes for automating deployment, scaling, and operations of application containers across clusters of hosts.
-Below is an overview of your options for installing and configuring Kubernetes clusters on Fedora Atomic hosts.
+Fedora 26 Atomic Host relies on Kubernetes for automating deployment, scaling, and operations of application containers across clusters of hosts.
+Below is an overview of your options for installing and configuring Kubernetes clusters on Fedora Atomic Hosts.

 If you're looking to get up and running as quickly as possible with a Fedora Atomic-hosted Kubernetes cluster, skip ahead to the "Kubeadm Deployment" section below.